learn-co-students/Active-Record-Veterinary-Appointments/README.md

 # Active-Record-Veterinary-Appointments

-Flatirons veterinary clinic needs help tracking their patients and appointments!
+Flatiron's veterinary clinic needs help tracking their patients and appointments!

 A `Veterinarian` may have many `Appointments` and many `Pets` through `Appointments`